jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### check whether we could remove a few `extend()` in our Vim9 scripts

 Now that Vim9 provides a better support for dictionaries...

-### eliminate the `#{}` syntax for literal dictionaries

-Refactor as many legacy functions/scripts in Vim9 so that we don't use the `#{}` syntax for literal dictionaries anymore.
-It is confusing to read 2 syntaxes for dictionaries.
-In  Vim9 script,  since 8.2.2015  and 8.2.2017,  there is  only 1 syntax left: `{}`.
-If you need a key to be evaluated, use square brackets.

 ### maybe prefix all `:import` commands with `:silent!`